Satharus/satharus.me/about.md

 Since this website is static, I couldn't find a proper way to add a comment system in order to get feedback from my readers without resorting to solutions which affect my readers' privacy.
 So I am encouraging anyone who visits this website to not hesitate if they have any comments or feedback!
 Email or DM me your suggestions, feedback, and comments anytime!

+You can also subscribe to get my latest posts delivered right to your inbox!
 <center>
 <iframe src="https://satharus.substack.com/embed" width="480" height="320" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>
 </center>